labxchange/lx-pathway-plugin/README.md

 This is a django app plugin that implements "Pathways" as an Open edX learning context.
 It exposes pathway functionality via a REST API and integrates with the XBlock runtime and XBlock REST APIs.
+Django 2.2 and 3.2 are supported.

 A "Pathway" is a short collection of XBlocks that a student works through in a linear sequence.